 Minds on the Frontline Podcast brought to you by the Frontline Strong Together 5 Program.
 FST5 provides streamlined access to behavioral and mental health services, as well as crisis resources for Michigan’s frontline five workers and their families.
 NEED HELP NOW?
 If you are a frontline worker in Michigan or an immediate family member, experiencing any crisis – work-related, substance abuse, depression, relationships, finances, or any other, reach out by calling 1-833-34-STRONG or go to FST5.org for more information.

-Minds on the Frontline Podcast (38): Beyond the call with Jim Marshall
+Minds on the Frontline Podcast (E42) -Navigating the Emotional Aftermath of Loss

 Assisting Individuals in Crisis and Group Crisis Intervention Training